tidalcycles/tidalcycles.github.io/_getting_started/installation/index.md

 Click on the code to make sure the cursor is on this line, then hold down shift and press enter.
 This will include the SuperDirt synthesiser, and a default audio samples to play with.
 It will also take a while to run, but you can move on while it’s running.

+After it has completed, you will need to reset SuperCollider, either by selecting `Language > recompile Class Library` in the menus, or closing and restarting the whole app.

 ## Install the Atom plugin

 Start Atom, and install the Tidal plugin.
-You can find it via the menus under edit > settings > install, then typing “tidal” into the search box.
+You can find it via the menus under `edit > settings > install`, then typing “tidal” into the search box.
+Once that's installed, shut down atom and reopen atom.